 CATA = Cape Ann Transportation Authority.
 FTA = Federal Transit Administration.
+MBTA = Massachusetts Bay Transportation Authority.
 MWRTA = MetroWest Regional Transit Authority.
 TAM = Transit Asset Management.
 Note: The FTA 5310 program, Enhanced Mobility of Seniors & Individuals with Disabilities, provides formula funding to states to support transportation services that are planned, designed, and carried out to meet the special transportation needs of seniors and individuals with disabilities.
 In Massachusetts, this funding is distributed through MassDOT's Community Transit Grant Program.
+Section 5310 subrecipients that operate service open to the general public-or a segment of the general public defined by age, disability, or low income-are subject to TAM requirements.
 The FTA 5311 program, Formula Grants for Rural Areas, provides capital, planning, and operating assistance for public transportation in rural areas with populations of less than 50,000.